 Jonathan Ball – VP of Operations, Collier Wine Group & Rocky Top Wine Trail

 Chuck Belt– Owner, Spout Springs Estate Winery and Vineyard

 How do you know if your tasting room team is winning or losing?
 Which Direct-to-Consumer (DTC) metrics are you using to keep score?
 Since team members respect what you inspect, it is these numbers – the ones you poke at – that your team will be sure to focus on if you do.
 Make sure you are inspecting the DTC metrics that really matter.
 This session is designed to help you understand the complete DTC sales picture – you will know where to focus for improvements and understand what levers you can change to affect your bottom line.

 Coffee with the Executive Director

-Enjoy coffee and pastry while you get to know the Executive Director, talk about things to come, concerns, challenges, and opportunities that you face as an individual business or that you see on the horizon for Tennessee Wine Industry.
+Enjoy coffee while you get to know the Executive Director, talk about things to come, concerns, challenges, and opportunities that you face as an individual business or that you see on the horizon for Tennessee Wine Industry.